 The E3SM project is an ongoing, multi-institution effort to develop a state-of-the-science Earth system modeling, simulation, and prediction model that optimizes the use of DOE laboratory resources.
 The E3SM model simulates the fully coupled Earth system at high resolution, and is incorporating coupling among energy, water, land-use and related energy-relevant activities with a focus on near-term hind-casts for model validation and a near-term projection for energy sector planning.
 A major motivation for the E3SM project is the paradigm shift in computing architectures and their related programming models as computational capabilities move towards the exascale era.
 E3SM is optimizing code performance for current and next-generation DOE computer facilities.

-The Cloud-Associated Parameterizations Testbed (CAPT) aims to diagnose and improve the representation of cloud-associated physical processes in climate models.
+The CAPT aims to diagnose and improve the representation of cloud-associated physical processes in climate models.
 In the CAPT, weather forecast techniques are applied to climate models, with an emphasis on the simulations of the Community Atmosphere Model.
 The three main elements of this effort are: